Catizard/lr2oraja-endlessdream/README.md

 ## Known Issues

+Cannot play video contents' color correctly.
+Seems to be a FFMPEG problem but no idea how to fix it currently.

 ## Special Thanks

 Thanks for Seraxis, the original `Endless Dream` author.
 This code patch cannot be applied without mature build tool invovling.